SanjoSolutions/accounting/documentation/document_processor_draft.md

 document processor

-input: document
+input: document<br>
-output: data of document with a higher abstraction level data structure (that can be used in the account software to create bookings records)
+output: data of document with a higher abstraction level data structure<br>
+(that can be used in the account software to create bookings records)